-Feel Genuinely Comfortable in the Dentist’s Office with IV sedation & general anesthesia
+Feel Genuinely Comfortable with IV sedation & general anesthesia

 At Altitude Oral Maxillofacial Implant Center, patient comfort is always a top priority for our staff of well-trained specialists and team members.
 That’s why we offer several levels of IV sedation & general anesthesia that can be matched to your personal needs and preferences for an optimal experience!
 If you’re interested in undergoing sedation during your surgical procedure or have any questions about the process, please let us know.
 We have multiple locations in the Denver, CO area for your convenience.